 It used to be that I dreamed all the time, and when I did, I could remember them vividly, in technicolor detail.
 Now, if I remember a dream it’s because it was horrifying.
 Granted, these don’t come along very often.
 I just can’t see the justice in only recalling the bad ones.

 All this wondering brought to mind a recurring nightmare I had when I was young.
 Very, very young.
 I wasn’t old enough to have many memories from the time period aside from this dream.
 I must have been 2 or 3 years old.
-No. Maybe older, because I just remembered the bike.
+No. Probably older, because I just remembered the bike.
 It was white with pink stars on the seat and streamers on the handlebars.

 Maybe I was 4.
 This bike was my getaway vehicle that starred in this particular dream.
 On the bike, going as fast as I could with my short little legs, pedaling with ferocity and “running” for my life, I teetered along a ledge that ran the perimeter of a very tall building.
 This thing I was trying to get away from was a pink “Popples” type anomaly.